ghostsnglitter/Game-Dev-Library/Articles/3_1_ConceptPhase.md

 It is time to work out a proper Game Concept.
 This means that you need to choose a single game idea that you want to flesh out.
 Although the Game Concept will still only be a very short summary, it will lay the groundwork for everything that follows (_spoiler_, what follows is a lot of work), and I've seen indie developers create stunning art and impressive tech demos for projects that they ultimately had to cancel because they didn't have a solid concept.

-A Game Goncept should be less than one page in length and include the following elements:
+A good format for a Game Goncept is a **slide presentation** as itt encourages both brevity in text and use of images or other media.
+Of course, it also gives you a presentation that you can *actually* use to pitch your game.
+A Game Concept should include the following elements:

-1. *Game Overview*: A short, compelling summary of the game, written like an elevator pitch.
+1. *Game Overview*: A short, compelling summary of the game, like an elevator pitch.
 2. *Genre*: The game's genre, like `Action` and `Arcade`.
 3. *Visuals and Viewpoint*:[^1] Descriptive tags for how the game will look like, such as `2D`, `Top-Down`, and `Abstract`.
 4. *Story*/*Narrative* (if applicable): A brief description of the game's narrative, including setting and core themes.